How long has Express Logic been in business?

 How do I get started with NETX/NETX DUO?

-Each version of NETX and NETX DUO contains a NetX_Express_Startup.pdf that details how to get the NETX and NETX DUO demonstration up and running in 4 easy steps!
+Each version of NETX and NETX DUO contains the Express Startup PDF that details how to get the NETX and NETX DUO demonstration up and running in 4 easy steps!

 What are the differences between NETX and NETX DUO?